bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/new.md

 2. The constructor function `Foo` is called with the specified arguments, and with `this` bound to the newly created object. `new Foo` is equivalent to `new Foo()`, i.e. if no argument list is specified, `Foo` is called without arguments.
 3. The object (not null, false, 3.1415 or other primitive types) returned by the constructor function becomes the result of the whole `new` expression.
 If the constructor function doesn’t explicitly return an object, the object created in step 1 is used instead (normally constructors don’t return a value, but they can choose to do so if they want to override the normal object creation process).

 You can always add a property to a previously defined object instance.
-For example, the statement `car1.color = "black"` adds a property `color` to `car1`, and assigns it a value of “`black`”.
+For example, the statement `car1.color = "black"` adds a property `color` to `car1`, and assigns it a value of "`black`”.

 However, this does not affect any other objects.
 To add the new property to all objects of the same type, you must add the property to the definition of the `Car` object type.

 You can add a shared property to a previously defined object type by using the `Function.prototype` property.
 This defines a property that is shared by all objects created with that function, rather than by just one instance of the object type.
-The following code adds a color property with value `"original color"` to all objects of type `Car`, and then overwrites that value with the string “`black`” only in the instance object `car1`.
+The following code adds a color property with value `"original color"` to all objects of type `Car`, and then overwrites that value with the string "`black`” only in the instance object `car1`.
 For more information, see [prototype](../global_objects/function).

     function Car() {}
     car1 = new Car();